 Surviving Family of Worker Can Bring Workers’ Compensation Claims

 The employer or its insurer must also pay an amount for burial expenses.
-Relatives who can claim death benefits include spouses, children, grandchildren, parents and siblings, grandparents, aunts and uncles, and nieces and nephews, provided that they were dependent on the deceased employee for financial support.
-Some family members automatically qualify as total dependents, including minor children, incapacitated adult children, and spouses who earned less than $30,000 in the year preceding the employee’s death.
-For minor children, the benefits will be paid until the youngest minor reaches 18 years old.
+Do you need worker’s compensation for family members?
+Claim compensation on behalf of a family member extends to relatives including spouses, children, grandchildren, parents and siblings, grandparents, aunts and uncles, and nieces and nephews, provided that they were dependent on the deceased employee for financial support.
+Some family members automatically qualify as total dependents, including:

 If you have a claim for workers’ compensation and want to make sure you get maximum, appropriate, legitimate coverage, call Invictus Law today at (888) 996-7552, and speak with an experienced California workers’ compensation attorney to evaluate your claims.

 Loss of consortium filings are made when the injury or death was the result of the defendant’s allegedly intentional or negligent actions.
 Consortium means in this case that the plaintiff is missing the love, affection, company, comfort, and everything else that the dead or injured party gave them.
 The following are taken into account when judging the damages caused by the defendant’s actions: